knextsunj/micronaut-cdi-integration/README.md

 # micronaut-cdi-integration
-Experiment with Micronaut for the main microservice and CDI for JAX-RS RestEasy controller injection
+A fun Experiment with Micronaut for the main microservice tiers and CDI for JAX-RS RestEasy controller injection and an micronaut DI-CDI bridge to connect the two DI containers.